 On February 26, 2015, the Company successfully completed its tender offer to acquire shares of common stock, par value \$0.01 per share, of GFI for \$6.10 per share in cash and accepted for purchase 54.3 million shares tendered to the Company pursuant to the offer.
-The Tendered Shares, together with the 17.1 million shares already owned by the Company, represented approximately 56% of the then- outstanding shares of GFI.
-The Company issued payment for the Tendered Shares on March 4, 2015 in the aggregate amount of \$331.1 million.
-On April 28, 2015, a subsidiary of the Company purchased from GFI approximately 43.0 million new shares at that date's closing price of \$5.81 per share, for an aggregate purchase price of \$250 million.
+The Tendered Shares, together with the 17.1 million shares already owned by the Company, represented approximately 56% of the then-outstanding shares of GFI.
+The Company purchased from GFI approximately 43.0 million new shares at that date's closing price of \$5.81 per share, for an aggregate purchase price of \$250 million.
 The purchase price was paid to GFI in the form of a note due on June 19, 2018 that bears an interest rate of LIBOR plus 200 basis points.
 The new shares and the note eliminate in consolidation.
 Following the issuance of the new shares, the Company owned approximately 67% of GFI's outstanding common stock.
-This gave the Company control over the timing of the Back-End Mergers pursuant to the tender offer agreement.
-The excess of total consideration over the fair value of the total net assets acquired, of approximately \$453.8 million, has been recorded to goodwill and was allocated to the Company's Financial Services segment.
-In addition, "Total revenues" in the Company's consolidated statements of operations for the year ended December 31, 2015 included \$551.5 million related to GFI from the date of acquisition.
+On January 12, 2016, the Company completed its acquisition of JPI.
+Shortly following the JPI Merger, a subsidiary of the Company merged with and into GFI pursuant to a short-form merger under Delaware law, with GFI continuing as the surviving entity.
+The Company issued approximately 23.5 million shares of its Class A common stock and will pay \$111.2 million in cash in connection with the closing of the Back-End Mergers (\$89.9 million has been paid as of December 31, 2016).
+Following the closing of the Back-End Mergers, the Company and its affiliates now own 100% of the outstanding shares of GFI common stock.
+The excess of total consideration over the fair value of the total net assets acquired, of approximately \$450.0 million, has been recorded to goodwill and was allocated to the Company's Financial Services segment.
+In addition, "Total revenues" in the Company's consolidated statements of operations for the years ended December 31, 2016 and December 31, 2015 included \$544.5 million and \$551.5 million, respectively, related to GFI from the date of acquisition.